 For example, rhythm guitars go all the way to the sides.
 This is called hard panning.
 One guitar goes 100% left, and another 100% right.
 This is very common in metal music or heavy music in general.
 But you can pan them 75% or anything you feel sounds right.
 But 100% is very common.

-Bass and vocals stay at the center.
-Like a bass drum.
-Because you need a punch of bass and bass drum, they should stay at the center of the stereo spectrum.
+Bass, vocals, and kick drum stay at the center because you need a punch of bass and bass drum, they should stay at the center of the stereo spectrum.
 Additional vocals can go on sides but hard panning is not required.

 So, you can pan them the exact same way.
 For example, you can pan snare drum to the right side about 10%, hi-hat to about 15%, floor toms to 15-20% left side, and so on.
 You can experiment with it.
 It’s your song and what sounds the best for you, it’s the best way to pan.

 You can pan different instruments on the sides or leave them in the center.
 It all depends on how many instruments are on the track and what you want to do with them.
 There are no rules in mixing.
 Just some common practices from many years of experience.